sosheskaz/sirisings/ReadMe.md

 ## Uninstalling

 Run `rm /usr/local/bin/sirisings`.
-Clean up the dependencies yourself if you really care.
+Cleaning up the dependencies is left as an exercise for the reader.

 ## Running